emptythevoid/flipperzero/subghz/Heath Zenith Light Switch/README.md

 Full capture of Heath/Zenith remote light switch.

-This system operates on a Holtek_HT12X 12 bit static code.
+This system operates on a Holtek_HT12X 12 bit static code, at 310Mhz.

 The options for the light are:
 Dim (ends with 2)